 Yes, my longarm frame loading methods have changed!
+You can find my original frame loading tutorial here to compare the difference.
 I have made a lot of adjustments to my frame over the years, adding an Idler Rail, Red Snappers, and Quilt Clips to the mix.
 Check out this video to see how I load my frame now (Spring 2022):

 Check out the tools and supplies mentioned in this video: